puppetlabs/puppet-docs/source/guides/puppetlabs_package_repositories.markdown

 ### For Red Hat Enterprise Linux and Derivatives

+The [yum.puppetlabs.com](https://yum.puppetlabs.com) repository supports the following versions of Red Hat Enterprise Linux and distributions based on it:

+{% include platforms_redhat_like.markdown %}

+Enabling this repository will let you install Puppet in Enterprise Linux 5 without requiring any other external repositories like EPEL.
+For Enterprise Linux 6, you will need to [enable the Optional Channel](https://access.redhat.com/site/documentation/en-US/OpenShift_Enterprise/1/html/Client_Tools_Installation_Guide/Installing_Using_the_Red_Hat_Enterprise_Linux_Optional_Channel.html) for the rubygems dependency.

 {% include repo_el.markdown %}

 ### For Debian and Ubuntu

+The [apt.puppetlabs.com](https://apt.puppetlabs.com) repository supports the following OS versions:

+{% include platforms_debian_like.markdown %}

 {% include repo_debian_ubuntu.markdown %}

 ### For Fedora

+The [yum.puppetlabs.com](https://yum.puppetlabs.com) repository supports the following Fedora versions:

+{% include platforms_fedora.markdown %}

 {% include repo_fedora.markdown %}